< Return to Main FAQ listing

 Missed time during a training year must be made up by the resident at the discretion of the Program Chair or Director.
 In addition to a PGY-1, it is an ABO requirement that all candidates for Board Certification complete an entire ACGME-accredited residency training program in ophthalmology of at least 36 months duration (PGY-4 or higher) in the United States or an RCPSC-accredited program of least 48 months duration (PGY-5 or higher) in Canada.

-What are the future dates of Examinations and deadlines for applications?
+What are the future dates of examinations and deadlines for applications?

 What is the Written Qualifying Examination (WQE)?

-When will I get my Examination results?
+When will I receive my WQE results?